Inside the Tonys — From Andrew Garfield Sightings to ‘A Strange Loop’s’ Interrupted Speech, What You Didn’t See on TV

 On Sunday night, the Tony Awards returned to Radio City Music Hall, where relaxed mask mandates made it easier than ever (OK, easier than last year’s ceremony) to spot the stars mixing and mingling during Broadway’s biggest night.

 For some, it was an opportunity to reunite with old friends; for others, it was a rare chance to meet luminaries they’ve only admired from afar.
-Before the broadcast began, “Spring Awakening” co-stars Lea Michele and Jonathan Groff walked through the front door holding hands.
+Before the broadcast began, “Spring Awakening” co-stars Lea Michele and Jonathan Groff walked through the front door holding hands and remained attached at the hip the entire night.
 When the show ended, Adrianne Warren (“Tina: The Tina Turner Musical”) chatted with Andrew Garfield and needed his help to find the exit.
 “I’m following you out,” she told Garfield, to which he replied, “You should.”
 And during a commercial break, RuPaul didn’t miss an opportunity to approach the legendary Chita Rivera.
 No word on if she’s a fan of “Drag Race.”

 Unlike the Oscars, the four-hour telecast moved quickly.
 Ariana DeBose, who hosted the ceremony’s main act, deftly kept the audience awake and engaged with caffeinated musical numbers.
 But even a triple threat like DeBose needed a bit of encouragement.
 During one commercial break, she gave herself a pep talk: “It’s going well!”